johnlumley/jwiXML/README.md

 John Lumley

-2022jun09
+2022jul12

-This is the README for my attempt at an *Invisible XML* processor that runs in the browser using SaxonJS and a custom-constructed ixml 'engine' written in Javascript.
+This is the README for the *j*ωiXML  *Invisible XML* processor to run from an XSLT program executing in a browser, using SaxonJS and a custom-constructed ixml 'engine' written in JavaScript.
+It contains the necessary JavaScript library, an XSLT 'stub' set of functions to invoke from XSLT, and a simple sample application.

 For fuller details of Invisible XML see [https://invisiblexml.org/](https://invisiblexml.org/).
 For details of SaxonJS see [Saxonica](https://www.saxonica.com/saxon-js/documentation2/index.html)

 ## One-stop setup and go
-Firstly unzip the file `jwiXML.zip` into a folder in your localhost web server.
+Firstly unzip the file `'jwiXML.zip` into a folder in your localhost web server.
-Then load the web page `jwiXML.xhtml` into your browser from your local host..
+Then load the web page `sample/jwiXML.sample.xhtml` into your browser from your local host.

-There are two sections, which can be viewed by clicking the appropriate expander:
--  **Predefined Test examples**, where you will see some example iXML grammars, their parses and some input strings and results of parsing those strings against the supplied grammar.
-These examples are defined in the file `jwiXML.xml` or other files indirected therefrom - see the notes in that file.
-- **Interactive Processor**, where you can load or edit grammars and try seeing whether differing input strings parse against that grammar and what the result is.
-Clicking on a green sample grammar will load it.
-Clicking on **Go!** will first parse/compile the grammar and if successful, and there is a non-empy input string, parse that string against the grammar.
-Check boxes control whether you will only get one answer in the case of ambiguous solutions, and a display of the parser states.

-(Note that the difference between a parsed and compiled grammar is that in the latter the grammar has been *canonicalised* for execution into a BNF form: repetition constructs, bracketed alternates and multi-character quoted strings have been expanded.
-The difference can be examined using the *parsed*/*compiled* radio buttons.
-The grammar can be viewed either in the ixml (texual) format or the XML form, dependent on the *XML*/*ixml* radio buttons .)
+You should see a display of a grammar, a very simple input and the resulting parse tree.

+To generate your own application within a SaxonJS environment:

+- Ensure you link to the iXML processor via a script reference in your top-level web page
+- Include 'jwiXML.processor.xsl' in your application and export the complete XSLT package/stylesheet, targetted for SaxonJS 2+ using SaxonEE in the normal way.

 ## Status of the implementation
 At present it appears to be running pretty well and is capable of processing the ixml specification using the grammar of the ixml specification. in O(300ms).
-This is still experimental, but fully-functioning code that passes all grammar and parse tests in the current test suite.
+This is approaching a production status, but fully-functioning code that passes all (non-infinitely-abiguous) grammar and parse tests in the current test suite.
 The areas still under develoment/change include:

 - Checking for an infinitely ambiguous grammar (e.g. `S: S; 'a'.`).